Unity Mitford: Social debut

-Mitford came out as a debutante in 1932, though social events bored her.
+Mitford came out as a debutante in 1932, though social events bored her and she was considered "a little eccentric by her contemporaries."
 At a Court ball held at Buckingham Palace, she drew attention to herself by stealing the writing paper.

-That same year, her elder sister Diana left her husband to pursue an affair with Oswald Mosley, who had just founded the British Union of Fascists.
+The same year, her elder sister Diana left her husband Bryan Guinness to pursue an affair with Oswald Mosley, who had just founded the British Union of Fascists (BUF).
 Their father was furious at the disgrace and forbade any member of the family to see either Diana or "The Man Mosley", as he termed him.

 Unity disobeyed and she met Mosley that summer at a party thrown by Diana, where she became an instant convert to his ideas.
-Mosley's son, Nicholas, recalled: "Unity became a very extrovert member of the party, which was her way [...]
+Mosley's son, Nicholas Mosley, recalled: "Unity became a very extrovert member of the party, which was her way ...
 She joined my father's party and she used to turn up, she used to go around in a black shirt uniform, and she used to turn up at communist meetings and she used to do the fascist salute and heckle the speaker.
 That was the sort of person she was".
 He added that although his father admired Unity's commitment, Mosley felt "She wasn't doing him any good, because she was making an exhibition of herself."
+A friend of Unity, Claud Phillimore, said that Unity "had quite a masculine streak in her.
+She would go off to BUF meetings in Oxford, donning her black shirt which couldn't be taken seriously.
+She enjoyed doing it to provoke."
+She also wore a Nazi armband on her BUF uniform.